fss1/ntp_checker/README.md

 The select syntax takes the usual now() with d for day w for week.

 CREATE USER god WITH PASSWORD 'keepcalmandcodequietly' WITH ALL PRIVILEGES
+CREATE USER admin WITH PASSWORD 'admin' WITH ALL PRIVILEGES
+SHOW USERS
 Optionally, create a retention policy
 CREATE RETENTION POLICY timewatch_2years ON timewatch DURATION 104w REPLICATION 1
 Confimr retention is active with
 SHOW RETENTION POLICIES ON "timewatch" (there is always a default policy)

+Paths vary between versions, check within /etc/init.d/influxdb
+The backup (snapshot) option was found not to work and impacted the database process.
+It was necessary to add the snapshot line into the conf file:
+`
+[snapshot]
+enabled = true # Disabled by default if not set.
+`
 For plotting purposes, the external reference servers become a single plot with the same name defined in $ref_server.